 Our events are open to all residents of Bell, Coryell, Hamilton, Lampasas, Milam, Mills, and San Saba counties.
 Participants must show proof of residency (Driver’s License, water bill, etc.) and will be asked to complete a very brief survey.
 No personal information will be asked.

 What can be dropped off?

 Accepting paints, automobile batteries, motor oil, antifreeze, household cleaners, household chemicals, pesticides, herbicides, flammables, corrosives, medications, and other hazardous household products.
-Electronics are event specific.
-NO LARGE APPLIANCES.
-Passenger car or light truck tires without rims will be accepted.
-Fees may be charged depending on location and contracted disposal fees.
+Electronics and appliances are event specific.
+Tires are also event specific and fees may be charged depending on the amount of tires you bring.
 This collection is for household items only.
 Large quantities from businesses, farms, or commercial operations will not be accepted.

 Infectious and medical wastes, biological and radioactive materials, compressed gas cylinders, ammunition, smoke detectors, and explosives.
 No exceptions!